High humidity is fundamental for a functioning terrarium.

 There are lots of ways to increase the temperature inside your terrarium.

 - The most balanced way is to simply crank up the central heating.
-Warming up your terrarium and the room its in, will balance condensation levels too by equalising temperatures across the glass.
+Warming up your terrarium and the room it’s in, will balance condensation levels too by equalizing temperatures across the glass.

-- Pop your terrarium on top of a heating mat.
-This was my solution through the winter months, and it works particularly well if you have a drainage layer and a reservoir of water at the bottom.
+- Pop your terrarium on top of a plant heating mat.
+This was my solution through the winter months, and it works particularly well if you have a drainage layer holding a little water at the bottom.

 #2 Increase Water